Heard On The REITs - Week Ending October 6th, 2017

 For the week ending October 6th, 2017, the MSCI US REIT Index (RMZ) managed a 0.3% return but as is usually the case, performance by sectors varied considerably.
 The S&P 500, which we invest through the SPDR S&P 500 ETF (SPY), outperformed REITs with a 1.2% return for the week.
-On YTD basis, REITs are now trailing the S&P 500 by over 13%.
+On a YTD basis, REITs are now trailing the S&P 500 by over 13%.
 However, there are some REIT sectors that have outpaced the broader index, such as Data Center REITs, Industrial REITs, and Timber REITs.

-The best performing sector for the week was the Industrial REIT sector with a return of 1.9%.
+The best-performing sector for the week was the Industrial REIT sector with a return of 1.9%.
 The sector was led by Rexford Industrial Realty (REXR) with a 3.5% return.
 Manufactured Home REITs were also up, with a 1.5% return with Sun Communities (SUI) leading the way with a 2.5% return – a nice bounce after the stock was punished post-Hurricanes.
 The third notable sector was Data Center REITs, shaking off the recent speech that called for their demise.
 CyrusOne (CONE) was up 2.9% and QTS Realty (QTS) was up 2.8%.

-Losers this week were Single Family Home REITs and Specialty REITs, with -1.7% and -1.3% returns, respectively.
+Losers this week were Single-Family Home REITs and Specialty REITs, with -1.7% and -1.3% returns, respectively.
 Reven Housing (OTCQB:RVEN) led SFH REITs to the downside with a 3% decline.
 Within the Specialty sector, CoreCivic (CXW) led the downfall with a 4.1% decline.
 The decline was likely a reaction to President Trump’s announced measures to fight opioid addiction – which I suppose might lead to fewer inmates.
 CoreCivic is a position within our REIT portfolio, which we hold because of its diversification characteristics that differ considerably from other property REITs.

-Note: 1-Week Price Returns are based on the average returns all REITs within each sector.
+Note: 1-Week Price Returns are based on the average returns of all REITs within each sector.
 Not market-weighted.

 Small cap REITs performed well this week with the IQ US Real Estate Small Cap ETF (ROOF) providing investors with a 1% return.
 It also sports a nice 5.6% dividend yield but we point readers to the fact it only has $118 million in AUM.

-We also not that the Vanguard REIT ETF (VNQ), the largest ETF by AUM, had outflows of $329 million as did the second largest ETF iShares US Real Estate ETF (NYSEARCA:IYR).
-On the other hand, Schwas US REIT ETF looks to have taken in about $112 million over the last month, bringing its 3 month total to $284 million.
+We also note that the Vanguard REIT ETF (VNQ), the largest ETF by AUM, had outflows of $329 million as did the second largest ETF the iShares US Real Estate ETF (NYSEARCA:IYR).
+On the other hand, the Schwas US REIT ETF looks to have taken in about $112 million over the last month, bringing its 3-month total to $284 million.

 News was pretty light this week as we approach earnings season.